Shower approach in the simulation of ion scattering from solids: The simulation procedure

 Materials of any crystal structure, including compounds, with rectangular unit cells can be described in the input.
-On a lower level, however, the program works with a description in terms of the Wigner-Setz cell and, in principle, this provides the possibility to treat also wider classes of structures.
-An amorphous structure can be simulated by a random rotation of the crystal lattice after each collision.
+On a lower level, however, the program works with a description in terms of Wigner-Seitz cells.
+In principle, this provides the possibility to treat also wider classes of structures.
+Amorphous structures can be simulated by a random rotation of the crystal lattice after each collision.
 The surface of the sample is defined as an imaginary plane appropriately located with respect to the crystal lattice.
 If the detector position is defined to be at the back side of the sample, a simulation of transmission through a crystal slab of a given thickness is performed.
-As output data, the depth profiles of close collisions, the energy spectra and the 2D angular distributions of scattered ions or recoiled atoms of a certain species are calculated.
-Finally, the procedure is automated to calculate angular scans with step-wise rotation of the target, the detector or the beam direction around a certain axis.
+As output data, depth profiles of close collisions, energy spectra and 2D angular distributions of scattered ions or recoiled atoms of a certain species are calculated.
+Finally, the procedure is automated to calculate angular scans for a step-wise rotation of the target, the detector or the beam direction around a given axis.
 The FORTRAN code of the program TRIC is supplied with a graphical user interface allowing to comfortably supply the input data, to run the calculations and to inspect the simulation results.
+The software is available in Internet and all technical details together with the description of the underlying physical model are described in the supplied instructions.

+The efficiency of the proposed approach depends on the choice of the type of stratification, the width of the shower cones and the numbers of ions emitted in each shower.
+It is hardly possible to give a ``universal" recipe for the choice of these parameters for a given condition.
+Our experience gained by the use of the program shows that, by estimating the possible role of plural and multiple scattering in the considered conditions, one can easily guess values for the parameters which are close to optimal.